Connect a Java application to Neon

 This guide describes how to create a Neon project and connect to it with Java Database Connectivity (JDBC) or from a Spring Data project that uses JDBC.

-For additional information about JDBC, refer to the standard JDBC API documentation and PostgreSQL JDBC Driver documentation.
+For additional information about JDBC, refer to the JDBC API documentation, and the PostgreSQL JDBC Driver documentation.

 To connect to Neon with JDBC or from a Spring Data project:

 If you do not have one already, create a Neon project.
 Save your connection details including your password.
 They are required when defining connection settings.

 - Navigate to the Projects page in the Neon Console.